johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 Hey, wait a minute, chief!
 What's xmodmap doing here? xmodmap is a tool for modifying X keymaps and mouse button mappings.
-We are going to use it to differentiate between the left and right <kbd>Alt</kbd> modifiers when defining our OpenBox shortcuts.
+We are going to use it to differentiate between the left and right <kbd>Alt</kbd> modifiers when defining our Openbox shortcuts.
 I happened to come up with this bright idea of switching between desktops 1 to 4 with <kbd>R Alt</kbd>+<kbd>J</kbd><kbd>K</kbd><kbd>L</kbd><kbd>;</kbd> and to send the current window to another desktop with <kbd>L Alt</kbd>+<kbd>R